angeline-n/wats3020-sandwich-machine/README.md

 ## Stretch Goals

-If the Basic Requirements are easy enough to accmoplish, then you are encouraged to attempt some more complex tasks, too.
+If the Basic Requirements are easy enough to accomplish, then you are encouraged to attempt some more complex tasks, too.
 These are not spelled out in `main.js`, so you will have to figure out how to get them into your code on your own.